-Key performance indicators
+Key performance indicators and fees

 The unprecedented 2021-22 surge in complaints has made social housing a high complaints sector, averaging nine Ombudsman complaints per ten thousand households for that year.
 This is considerably higher than the Local Government and Social Care Ombudsman and just short of the Parliamentary and Health Service Ombudsman.
-In the first half of 2022-23, complaint volumes stabilised at this new, higher benchmark but the removal of the Designated Person requirements at the start of October created an expected surge in incoming volumes, compounded by further increases following the publication of the coroner's report on the tragic death of Awaab Ishaq.
-We anticipate continued increases in demand due to the removal of this barrier and on-going media coverage.
+The removal of the Designated Person requirements at the start of October created an expected surge in incoming volumes, compounded by further increases following the publication of the coroner's report on the tragic death of Awaab Ishak.
+We anticipate significant increases in demand during 2023-24 due to on-going media coverage, further increases in demand on our service during the second half of 2022-23 and government awareness raising campaigns.